 Volunteers prepare themselves for three months at a learning centre in Europe.
 After this training they travel to projects in Malawi, Mozambique, Zambia or India.
 Here they work shoulder to shoulder with local activists for six months, in order to to create positive change.

 Thus, this 10 month programme provides an opportunity for people from the global West and North to learn from, and volunteer with, community driven projects under the Humana People to People umbrella.

 The projects promote development within the spheres of education, sustainable farming, child aid and mitigation of climate change.

 The project organisations

 Before going to the projects, volunteers prepare theselves for three months at one of the following learning centres:

-DRH Lindersvold is a non-profit organisation that provides a non-formal teaching and learning environment for people, who above all, want to create positive change through humanitarian work.
-Consequently, we offer two volunteer abroad programmes.
-Both courses emphasise a learning-by-doing approach and community living.
+DRH Lindersvold is a non-profit organisation that provides a non-formal teaching and learning environment for people, who above all, want to create positive change through development work.
+Consequently, we offer volunteer abroad programmes which emphasise a learning-by-doing approach and community living.

-Our school has chosen as its main topics social and economic conditions in the developing countries, as well as in Europe.
+The main topics studied at the learning centre are social and economic conditions in the developing countries, as well as in Europe.
 Furthermore, students study about people’s living conditions, and what the future demands from us in terms of protecting and developing both planet and people.

 CICD has since the start in 1998 trained and sent more than 1.200 Development Instructors (our name for volunteers) to projects in southern Africa and India.
 Here, they have supported projects and worked alongside local activists.
 Thus, they have worked on a variety of projects, where they have practised international solidarity and built bridges between peoples and cultures.